 Invitation Letter

 The 31st annual American Grands performance will be held on Saturday, January 24, 2026, at the Elgin Community College (ECC) Arts Center.
-This musical extravaganza has brought together pianists of all ages and levels for three decades.
+For three decades, this musical extravaganza has brought together pianists of all ages and levels.
 Levels range from beginning piano students up to teachers and professional pianists.
-Music is specially selected for each level with classical, theatrical, and original compositions, and popular arrangements making every concert unique.
-The stage is filled with 12 grand pianos, a drum kit, and our fearless, humorous conductor Colin Holman.
+Music is specially selected for each level, featuring classical, theatrical, and original compositions, as well as popular arrangements, making every concert unique.
+The stage is filled with 12 grand pianos, a drum kit, and our fearless, humorous conductor, Colin Holman.
 This event is only possible through the generous support of Cordogan’s Pianoland.

 How to Apply